jgehrcke/gipc/docs/index.rst

-application may raise various problems and most likely breaks the application in some way. ``gipc`` is developed with the motivation to solve these issues transparently and make using ``gevent`` in combination with the basics of ``multiprocessing`` -- process creation and IPC -- a no-brainer again.
+application may raise various problems and most likely breaks the application in some way. ``gipc`` is developed with the motivation to solve these issues transparently and make using ``gevent`` in combination with the basics of ``multiprocessing``-based child process creation and IPC a no-brainer again.

-**With gipc (pronunciation "gipsy") multiprocessing.Process-based child processes can safely be created anywhere within your gevent-powered application.
+**With gipc (pronunciation “gipsy”) multiprocessing.Process-based child processes can safely be created and monitored anywhere within your gevent-powered application.
+Malicious side-effects of child process creation in the context of gevent are prevented.
+The multiprocessing.Process API is provided in a gevent-cooperative fashion.
 Furthermore, gipc provides gevent-cooperative inter-process communication and useful helper constructs.**

 ``gipc`` is lightweight and simple to integrate.
 In the following code snippet, a Python object is sent from a greenlet in the main process to a child